katel85/pands-project2021-/README.md

 - The task it poses of discriminating between three species of Iris from measurements of their petals and sepals is simple but challenging.

-- The data are real data, but apparently of good quality.
+- The data is real data, but apparently of good quality.
 In principle and in practice, test datasets could be synthetic and that might be necessary or useful to make a point.
 Nevertheless, few people object to real data.